DJSee/test6/testfile.md

 *(result2)* was written to a directory as a file named *tidyData.txt*.

-Variables used in the run_Analysis.R script dataDescription - source data description dataUrl - URL for zip archive of source data
+#### Variables used in the run_Analysis.R script
+dataDescription - source data description. dataUrl - URL for zip archive of source data

-* activityLabels - six activity codes and corresponding activity names
+activityLabels - six activity codes and corresponding activity names
-* features - feature names for xTest, xTrain
+features - feature names for xTest, xTrain
-* subjectTest - test set subject number from 1 to 30
+subjectTest - test set subject number from 1 to 30
-* xTest - test set feature measurements yTest - test set activity code from 1 to 6 subjectTrain - train set subject number from 1 to 30 xTrain - train set feature measurements yTrain - train set activity code from 1 to 6 allTest - subjectTest, yTest, xTest combined by columns allTrain - subjectTrain, yTrain, xTrain combined by columns allData - allTest, allTrain combined by rows allDataMSD – allData with only columns about means and standard deviations splitData – allDataMSD split by subjectId and activityDescription variables result – the matrix with the column means for each measurement by subject and activity result2 – the final tidy data set with appropriate variable names with means for each measurement for each subject for each activity
+xTest - test set feature measurements
+yTest - test set activity code from 1 to 6
+subjectTrain - train set subject number from 1 to 30
+xTrain - train set feature measurements
+yTrain - train set activity code from 1 to 6
+allTest - subjectTest, yTest, xTest combined by columns
+allTrain - subjectTrain, yTrain, xTrain combined by columns
+allData - allTest, allTrain combined by rows
+allDataMSD – allData with only columns about means and standard deviations
+splitData – allDataMSD split by subjectId and activityDescription variables
+result – the matrix with the column means for each measurement by subject and activity
+result2 – the final tidy data set with appropriate variable names with means for each measurement for each subject for each activity

 Variables in the final tidy data set